Orang Dalam in Indonesia

 Introduction / History

-The Kubu live on the Indonesian island of Sumatra.
-They are believed to be the descendants of a pygmy race of wandering Negrito people.
-The first Kubu settlement was located on the Lalan River.
-Today, they live primarily in the Jambi province.
+The Orang Dalam are probably the descendants of a wandering Negrito people.
+Their ancestors first settled on the Lalan River.
+Today, they live primarily in the Jambi province of Sumatra Island.

 What Are Their Lives Like?

-The Kubu are forest dwellers found primarily in swampy areas near various rivers.
-Most are involved in the farming of yams, maize, rice, and sugar cane.
-Since the Kubu are not hard workers, their fields are poorly kept.
-Jungle produce and small game provide much of the food.
-Their basic diet consists of wild pigs, fish, monkeys, bananas, and yams.
+The Orang Dalam are forest dwellers found primarily in swampy areas near various rivers.
+Most are involved in the farming of yams, maize, rice and sugar cane.
+Their fields are poorly kept.
+Jungle produce and small game provide most of their food.
+Their basic diet consists of wild pigs, fish, monkeys, bananas and yams.

-The Kubu are found most frequently in settled villages called sirups.
-Their houses are built on platforms without any walls, and are made with bamboo and leaves.
+The Orang Dalam usually live in settled villages called sirups.
+Their houses are built on platforms without any walls and are made with bamboo and leaves.
 Usually three to five houses form a village.
-An older person serves as chief, but has no real authority.
+An older person serves as chief but has no real authority.

-Every Kubu has a name; but this name is only known by members of the same sirup.
+Every Orang Dalam has a name; but this name is only known by members of the same sirup.
 People of other villages are simply referred to as "people of this or that little river."
-The villagers of one settlement rarely come into contact with those of another, since there are no feasts, "coming of age" ceremonies, or other community gatherings.
+The villagers of one settlement rarely come into contact with those of another, since there are no feasts, "coming of age" ceremonies or other community gatherings.

-The little contact they do have with their Malay neighbors has traditionally been through silent trade.
-The Kubu would take their goods to a place where Malay traders could look at them.
+The little contact they have with their Malay neighbors has traditionally been through silent trade.
+The Orang Dalam would take their goods to a place where Malay traders could look at them.
 The traders would then place the goods that they were willing to exchange nearby, then withdraw to a safe distance.
-If the deal was satisfactory, the Kubu would take what was offered and vanish back into the brush.
+If the deal was satisfactory, the Orang Dalam would take what was offered and vanish back into the brush.

-Along with the tradition and simplicity of their material culture, the Kubu are also lacking in social and religious development.
+Along with the tradition and simplicity of their material culture, the Orang Dalam are also lacking in social and religious development.
 Musical instruments of any kind and dancing are unknown to them.

 What Are Their Beliefs?

-Although the Kuba are considered to be Muslim, they still practice various animistic rituals, such as curing ceremonies.
+The Orang Dalam practice various animistic rituals, such as curing ceremonies.
 (Animism is the belief that inanimate objects have spirits.)
-Their witchdoctors, called shamans, make offerings to the spirits for them.
+Their witchdoctors and shamans make offerings to the spirits for them.

 What Are Their Needs?